zackziegler95/chatbot/README.md

 These choices fully determined the structure of `Server`, implementing the control flow was just a matter of implementing the logic for each of the commands.
 Also, given these choices, it was natural for the user object to own the list of undelivered messages, and therefore it made sense that when the user object was deleted because the account was delete these undelivered messages were discarded.

-#### Client
+### Client

-The main challenge we faced with the client was how to handle both listening for messages from the server and listening for keyboard input, as these are both functions that typically block
+The main challenge we faced with the client was how to handle both listening for messages from the server and listening for keyboard input, as these are both functions that typically block.
+Specifically, it was really hard to figure out how to print incoming messages to the terminal while expecting user input and composition.
+After trying out a few ideas we settled on a model where the user types a key followed by enter to send a command to the server.
+This enters a compose mode where server messages are held in a queue and not printed to the screen until the compose mode is closed.

-How to handle both waiting for messages from the server and listening for input from the user of the client.
+The other main design choice was to have both the sender and receiver receive the message sent from the sender.
+The message includes sender and receiver metadata, so the client can figure out if the message from the server is one it sent or received.
+Having the sender wait to print the message until it receives it back from the server greatly simplifies the logic, and ensures that all parties agree on the order of messages.

-#### Wire Protocol
+### Wire Protocol

 We wanted to abstract away as much of the detail of the wire protocol as possible from the rest of the application.
 Given that we were using both blocking and non-blocking sockets, however, we found that the highest level of abstraction we could reach was a class that was responsible for ingesting potentially partial messages and keeping track of how much of an expected message it had parsed.